When You Retain A Groom Attorney . . . You Retain the Firm

 Pointing to action on every conceivable front, the client demonstrated to its investors that the problem was well in hand—and was able to continue its business without material interruption.

-The Groom Law Group offers clients unparalleled coverage of issues and disputes arising from ERISA, the Tax Code, securities laws, HIPAA, COBRA, and the many other laws that govern employee benefits.
-Although they work in eight different practice groups, Groom’s nearly 60 attorneys share a common understanding of employee benefits law that enables them to integrate their efforts across areas of specialization to produce the best results for their clients.
+Groom Law Group offers clients unparalleled coverage of issues and disputes arising from ERISA, the Tax Code, securities laws, HIPAA, COBRA, and the many other laws that govern employee benefits.
+Although they work in nine different practice groups, Groom’s 70 attorneys share a common understanding of employee benefits law that enables them to integrate their efforts across areas of specialization to produce the best results for their clients.
 At Groom, when you hire one lawyer, you are hiring the whole firm.